geokyr/computer-system-performance/README.md

 ## Analytical Assignments

 There were 3 analytical assignments in total.
 Each assignment had a set of problems to be solved.
+The problems involved the use of analytical models, queuing networks, simulation techniques, empirical techniques and performance analysis.
 The [Java Modelling Tools (JMT)](https://jmt.sourceforge.net/) tool was used, and more specifically its [JMVA](https://jmt.sourceforge.net/JMVA.html) and [JWAT](https://jmt.sourceforge.net/JWAT.html) tools.
 The assignments covered the following topics.

-- Analytical Models
+## Analytical 01

-- Queuing Networks
-- Simulation Techniques
-- Empirical Techniques
-- Performance Analysis
-- Mean Value Analysis (MVA)
+- Mean Value Analysis - MVA
-- Flow Equivalent Server (FES)
+- Flow Equivalent Server - FES
-- Load Independent Server (LIS)
-- Load Dependent Server (LDS)
+- Load Dependent Server - LDS

+## Analytical 02

 - Performance Prediction
 - Scheduling Algorithms - FIFO, LWTF, LRUF
+- Regenerative Method

+## Analytical 03

 - Workload Characterization
 - Workload Analysis
 - What-If Analysis